MarcusongytDev/lost-and-found-app-client/README.md

 ## Environment Set up for Local Deployment

-This server side code is developed with [React JS](https://react.dev/) and tested on [Visual Studio Code](https://code.visualstudio.com/).
+This client side code is developed with [React JS](https://react.dev/) and tested on [Visual Studio Code](https://code.visualstudio.com/).

 **To run the application:**
 First, clone the repository into your local device, the directory should look something like this: